meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 21
 ---
 You have recently started a new job at a retailer as an engineer.
 As part of this new role, you have been tasked with evaluating multiple outages that occurred during peak shopping time during the holiday season.
 Your investigation found that the team is manually deploying new compute instances and configuring each compute instance manually.
-This has led to inconsistent configuration between each compute instance.How would you solve this using infrastructure as code?
+This has led to inconsistent configuration between each compute instance.
+How would you solve this using infrastructure as code?

 - A. Implement a ticketing workflow that makes engineers submit a ticket before manually provisioning and configuring a resource
 - B. Implement a checklist that engineers can follow when configuring compute instances